Art of the Devil 2: Plot

 Kim is rushed to a hospital.
 She recovers, and Ta comes to visit her.
 As they chat, the TV in Kim's room broadcasts a news show, which reports that the five students who visited Miss Panor are dead.
 Also discovered in the secret hut was Ta's charred corpse.

 In horror, Kim turns to see that Ta is actually a badly burned, walking corpse.
 He never went with them to visit Miss Panor; he was already dead by then.
 As he pets Kim's hand, Ta explains: the video of Panor eating the shaman was taken by Ta's father, who had threatened divorce after witnessing the tape of her and the coach.
 For this, Panor tortured him and he killed himself.
-Panor locked Ta's great-grandmother in a closet and left her to starve.
-It was Ta's great-grandmother who had told Panor that in order to break the spells placed on her she had to kill the shaman that was paid to perform them and eat his flesh.
+Panor locked Ta's grandmother in a closet and left her to starve to death.
+It was Ta's grandmother who had told Panor that in order to break the spells placed on her she had to kill the shaman that was paid to perform them and eat his flesh.
 She also warned Panor that it could drive her insane (it does).
 It also becomes clear that the coach had also placed a love spell on Panor to instigate their affair just like Por did.
 Miss Panor was the victim of all these spells.
 Her attempt to free herself and seek revenge led her into insanity.
 She tortured Ta in all the ways that will be experienced by his friends.
 Ta's vengeful spirit had lured the group there so they could feel the pain that he went through.
 He only saved Kim from being killed because he still loves her.

 A flashback of their days in school returned.
 Kim and a classmate had a crush on Ta.
 Kim makes a bet with her classmate that if Ta doesn't court Kim within a week, she will "offer" Ta to her.
 Kim was then seen with the shaman who appeared earlier, who warns her, "Once you start, it will follow you till you die."
 She receives a clay doll and thanks the shaman.

 The film ends with Kim jumps out of the hospital window to her death, holding the clay doll the shaman gave her.
 Ta's burnt form lies beside her declaring his love for her.